Tips for Finding Lost Indoor-Only Cats

 Also, chances are your cat will not respond to your voice and will not meow.
 Your cat’s instinct is to be quiet so they won’t be discovered by a predator.
 This has nothing to do with whether your cat loves you, cat recognizes your voice, or can smell you!

-Note: If your cat is a lost indoor-outdoor cat, see our “Tips for Finding Lost Indoor-Outdoor Cats.”
+Note: If your cat is an INDOOR-OUTDOOR cat, see our “Tips for Finding Lost Indoor-Outdoor Cats.”

 Immediate Steps to Take